-• Document completion of at least four (4) case management conferences as an Educational Activity in ETS by selecting "[IMSI] Interdisciplinary or Case Management Conference participation" in the drop-down box.
+• Document at least four (4) interdisciplinary or case management conferences as an Educational Activity in ETS by selecting "[IMSI] Interdisciplinary or case management conference" in the drop-down menu.

 The assessment of this requirement will be completed by the Clerkship Director.